 They help visual thinkers play to their strengths

 Reading is hard for beginners, so taking some of the pressure off with wordless picture books can build confidence.
 This type of book helps convey the message of the story without the anxiety associated with text, says Gabrielle Miller, Ed.D., national executive director of Raising A Reader.
 Reluctant readers can get comfortable with the idea of “reading.”
+(For older reluctant readers in first or second grade, these books will help instill a love of reading.)

 They incorporate context clues